kubevirt/kubevirt.github.io/_posts/2019-05-15-How-To-Guide-Import-VM-Kubevirt.markdown

 # Importing a VM into the Kubernetes Native Environment

-Motivation: Kubernetes have become the new way to orchestrate the containers and to handle the microservice architecture, but what if I already have legacy apps running on my old VM's in my datacenter ?
+Motivation: Kubernetes has become the new way to orchestrate the containers and to handle the microservices, but what if I already have applications running on my old VM's in my datacenter ?
 Can those apps ever be made k8s friendly ?
-Well if that is the usecase for you then we have a solution now with kubevirt.
+Well, if that is the usecase for you then we have a solution now with kubevirt.

-In this blog post we will discuss about how to deploy VM as a yaml template and steps on how to import it as a [PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) onto your kubernetes environment using the CDI and kubevirt add-ons.
+In this blog post we will show you how to deploy a VM as a yaml template and steps on how to import it as a [PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) onto your kubernetes environment using the CDI and kubevirt add-ons.

 **Assumptions:**

 - A basic understanding of the k8s architecture: In its simplest terms Kubernetes is a portable, extensible open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.
 For complete details check [Kubernetes-architecture](https://www.aquasec.com/wiki/display/containers/Kubernetes+Architecture+101)

-- User is familiar with the concept of a [virsh based VM](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/virtualization_deployment_and_administration_guide/sect-guest_virtual_machine_installation_overview-creating_guests_with_virt_install)
+- User is familiar with the concept of a [Libvirt based VM](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/virtualization_deployment_and_administration_guide/sect-guest_virtual_machine_installation_overview-creating_guests_with_virt_install)

 - PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator.
-It is a resource in the cluster just like a node is a cluster resource.
-PVs are volume plugins like Volumes, but have a lifecycle independent of any individual pod that uses the PV.
-This API object captures the details of the implementation of the storage, be that NFS, iSCSI, or a cloud-provider-specific storage system.
-[Persistent Volume(PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and Persistent Volume Claim PersistentVolumeClaim (PVC) is a request for storage by a user.
+Feel free to check more on [Persistent Volume(PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

+- Persistent Volume Claim (PVC) is a request for storage by a user.
 It is similar to a pod.
 Pods consume node resources and PVCs consume PV resources.
-Pods can request specific levels of resources (CPU and Memory).
-Claims can request specific size and access modes (e.g., can be mounted once read/write or many times read-only).
-[Persistent Volume Claim(PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).
+Feel free to check more on [Persistent Volume Claim(PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).

 - User is familiar with the concept of [kubevirt-architecture](https://github.com/kubevirt/kubevirt/blob/master/docs/architecture.md) and [CDI-architecture](https://github.com/kubevirt/containerized-data-importer/blob/master/doc/design.md#design)